Ranking the RB prospects for the 2018 NFL Draft

 Version 2 of the 2018 NFL Draft Guide is here!
 For PFF Edge & Elite subscribers, a comprehensive guide featuring player profiles of signature stats, grades and exclusive PFF content including position by position rankings.
 Find out more information here and join PFF now!

-[Editor’s note: These rankings were originally posted on February 27, and following the 2018 NFL Scouting Combine and various pro day workouts, these rankings have evolved as we head toward the draft.]
+[Editor’s note: These rankings were originally posted on March 1, edited on April 9 following the 2018 NFL Scouting Combine and various pro day workouts, these rankings have evolved one final time on April 23 as we are just days away from the 2018 NFL Draft.]

 1. Saquon Barkley, Penn State